Eiffel Tower in Paris

 For more about traveling around and enjoying Normandy, see my post Top Normandy Sights to Excite Art & History Lovers.

-Gregg and I have visited the spectacular Côte de Granit Rose twice and hope to return.
-Thanks to its many plages (beaches), the area is a popular destination in the summer for French families.
+Gregg and I have visited the spectacular Côte de granit rose twice and hope to return.
+Thanks to its many plages (beaches), the area is a popular summertime destination for French families.
 But the area doesn’t feel touristy or crowded.

-What is Special About the Côte de Granit Rose as a Place to Visit in France?
+What is Special About the Côte de granit rose?

 This area is perfect for walking and hiking.
 In fact, you can walk the sentier de douaniers, a former coastguard footpath, from Perros-Guirec via Ploumanac’h to Trégastel Plage.
-You’ll pass rocks that make you think of slabs of pink-tinted fudge huddled around invitingly sandy coves perfect for paddling in.
+You’ll pass rocks that make you think of slabs of pink fudge huddled around invitingly sandy coves perfect for paddling.

 The last time we were in the area, a violent windstorm reminded us how nature is her own best artist, using wind and water to sculpt the rocks into such fantastic shapes.